rafaelsf80/ideas-gke-mean/README.md

 The application has 2 microservices and an external MongoDB database:
 - **Front-end microservice,** based on an Angular app which exposes the front-end at port 80
 - **Back-end microservice**, based on Express which receives requests on port 3000, and connects to Mongo database
-- **Database** with MongoDB, deployed in a container.
+- **Database** with MongoDB, deployed in a virtual machine and accesible via private IP.

 The full application is temporaly working through this URL: http://donevalcorp.com

 # GKE cluster installation

-1) Run the following command to create a GKE cluster with both Istio add-on and Stackdriver Monitoring enabled.
+1) Run the following command to create a GKE cluster with Stackdriver Monitoring enabled.
 The cluster is created in a single zone, with 4 nodes, that can scale up to 8 nodes.
 The nodes are in the default vpc network.

 ```
 gcloud beta container clusters create ideas-microservices-demo \